willijeong1/willijeong1.github.io/_posts/2021-12-23-overconfidence-reminiscence.md

 thumbnail: assets/img/20211223_00.jpg
 ---

-*** This was an individual term project in the “Introduction to Experimental Psychology & Lab.” course in Fall 2021, led by Dr. Jooyong Park (Department of Psychology, Seoul National University).
-This course is where students practice critiques and academic writing on a number of sample research topics before embarking on their own research projects.
+*** This was an individual term project completed for an experimental psychology course (Fall 2021), developed under the guidance of a faculty member in the Dept. of Psychology at Seoul National Univ.
+The original work has since been translated and lightly edited to reflect on the ideas I was exploring at the time as a student.

 <div class="row justify-content-sm-center mt-3">
     <div class="col-sm-5 mt-3 mt-md-0">